beloslavamalakova/dbl_1/README.md

 such as conversation length, distribution and response rate per language.
 Any further complex exploration specific to the business idea will be handled in separate files that follow below.

-### sentiment/translation_google_colab.ipynb
-This can ONLY be run in Google Colab.
-And can be run at any point after running sentiment/sentiment_analysis_DFs.py.
-The only extra package that needs to be installed is dl-translate.
-The pip-install code for this is in the notebook.
-This notebook takes the Dutch tweets from KLM's conversations, translates the Dutch text to English.
-And computes the sentiment with VADER.
-In the notebook, the klm_conv_standard has to be uploaded.
-And when everything is done it will download the resulting dataframe as "translation_final.csv".
-The notebook has extra instructions for all these steps.

 ### unadressed_high_follower_business_analysis.py
 To run this file you need to have pandas installed.